zachsnow/saladplate/README.md

-# Simplate
+# Saladplate

-_Very simple templating._
+_Simple templating; it's smaller than usual._

-Simplate is a very simple templating tool, with 3 features:
+Saladplate is a very simple templating tool, with 3 features:

 1. Replace `${{ VAR }}` with the contents of the environment variable `VAR`.
 2. Replace `$<< filename >>` with the contents of the file `filename`.